ottenwbe/bosh-install/README.md

 The whole bosh infrastructure is defined in Hashicorp's HCL.
 In particular,
-the vpc, network, firewalls, the jumpbox instance, and the NAT instance.
+the vpc, network, firewalls, the jumpbox instance, and the nat instance.
 The bosh-director, however, will be rolled out using [bosh cli v2](https://github.com/cloudfoundry/bosh-cli).
-The following sections will describe how you can organize and define terraform files.
+The following sections will describe how you can organize and define terraform files (*tf).

 #### Variables ###

-At first define some basic variables in a ```src/variables.tf``` file.
+At first define some basic variables in a file ```src/variables.tf```.
-Terraform allows you to reference the variables later in other terraform files.
+Terraform allows you to reference the variables later in other files.
 Observe that I defined in the example specific ips and ip ranges for the different subnets.

 ```hcl